Zhongjun24/Zhongjun24.github.io/about.md

 ## News

-- **Sept 2025:** Our paper "Reinforcement Learning in MDPs with Information-Ordered Policies" was selected as a **2025 INFORMS Nicholson Finalist**!
+- **Sept 2025:** Our paper "Reinforcement Learning in MDPs with Information-Ordered Policies" was selected as a 2025 INFORMS Nicholson Finalist!
 - **Aug 2025:** New preprint of our paper "Reinforcement Learning in MDPs with Information-Ordered Policies" is now available on arXiv. [[arXiv](https://arxiv.org/abs/2508.03904)]